kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 ![Add a Node](img/add_node.png)

 We are using `Area2D` so that we can detect other objects overlapping (i.e. running into) the player.
-This first node will represent the player, and will be the only node that appears in other scenes where the player appears, so change the name of the `Area2D` node to `Player`.
+This first node will represent the player, so change its name to `Player`.
 We'll add additional nodes to the player to add functionality.

 Save the scene (click Scene -> Save, or press `Meta-s`).